 Famous People in the Hudson Valley

 There are many famous people that hail from the Hudson Valley.
-Sojourner Truth, a former slave who rose to fame fighting for her rights and the rights of all former slaves.
-At a convention she said that she "used to be sold for other people's benefit, but now she sold herself for her own."
+Sojourner Truth was a former slave who rose to fame, fighting for her rights and the rights of all former slaves.
+At a convention, she said that she "used to be sold for other people's benefit, but now she sold herself for her own."
 During the Civil War, she spoke on the Union's behalf, as well as for enlisting black troops for the cause and freeing slaves.

-Frederic Edwin Church, famous American artist - a major figure in the Hudson River School of landscape painting, made his home at Olana.
+Frederic Edwin Church, a famous American artist and a major figure in the Hudson River School of landscape painting, made his home at Olana.
 Olana is itself a work of art with breathtaking views.
-Olana is home to the paintings, sculpture and furnishings Frederic Church acquired during his lifetime from cities like Beirut, Jerusalem and Damascus.
+Olana is home to the paintings, sculptures, and furnishings Frederic Church acquired during his lifetime from cities like Beirut, Jerusalem, and Damascus.